LTUC/amman-dotnet-401d2/Curriculum/Class13/LAB.md

 4. Models
 	- Each Entity from the DB Table converted into a Model
-	- Proper naming conventions of Primary keys, or utilization of the `[Key]` data annotation
+	- Proper naming conventions of Primary keys
 	- Navigation properties present in each Model where required
 	- Enum present in appropriate model